s1rd4v3/gitlab-runner-frontend/README.md

 ## gitlab-runner-frontend

 This is a custom build of the original gitlab-runner Docker image from https://github.com/ayufan/gitlab-ci-multi-runner.
-I've just added some fronted tools i need to deploy my stuff.
+I've simply added some fronted tools i need to deploy my stuff.

 Toolchain:
 * [NodeJS](https://nodejs.org)